 The benefits realized by supporters of MPC include:

-- The opportunity to participate in decision-making, defining the problems, and prioritizing the needs of today's technical community
+- The opportunity to participate in making decisions, defining the problems, and prioritizing the needs of today's technical community.

 MPC welcomes and encourages the active participation of its sponsors and supporters in its activities and is pleased to provide those interested in supporting MPC with background information on its resources and programs either by correspondence or direct contact at the meetings.

-Industry is faced with the challenge of understanding materials behavior to verify safety and reliability.
-MPC resources, capabilities in material screening, data collection, and data analysis, as well as its record of tackling some of the most perplexing issues in the evaluation of materials and equipment are geared to this challenge.
+The industry is faced with the challenge of understanding materials behavior to verify safety and reliability.
+MPC resources, capabilities in material screening, data collection, and data analysis, as well as its record of tackling some of the most perplexing issues in the evaluation of materials and equipment, are geared to taking onthis challenge.

 A sampling of MPC study topics is as follows:

-Responding to the technological needs of today and the next decade, MPC is conducting, among others, the following programs:
+Responding to the technological needs of today and the next decade, MPC is currently conducting the following programs:

-MPC projects consider design and integrity and NDE, as well as materials properties.
-Each considers the variability of materials and the resulting uncertainty about performance.
+MPC projects consider design, integrity, and NDE, as well as materials properties.
+Each project considers the variability of materials and the resulting uncertainty about performance.